 Summary of Child Health Plus

 All CHP health services in NYS are provided through managed care plans.
-Application for CHP is through the NY State of Health Marketplace, where consumers will be able to apply for and renew CHIP coverage, as well as enroll in a health plan.
+Application and renewal for CHP is through the NY State of Health Marketplace, where consumers will be able to apply for and renew CHIP coverage, as well as enroll in a health plan.

 Because CHP is not a Medicaid program, CHP applicants and members do not have the same notice and fair hearing rights that exist under Medicaid.
 They do, however, have the right to file grievances, request utilization reviews and obtain an external review of plan decisions.